dspm2212/advanced-programing-ud/advanced programming project/README.md

 3. This notice must be included in all copies or substantial portions of the code.

 The project is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
 In no event shall the authors be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the project or the use or other dealings in the project.

-### Conclusion:

-The Virtual Xperience project demonstrates our proficiency in advanced programming concepts and web development skills.
-Through collaborative efforts and diligent problem-solving, we were able to create a robust and functional virtual event platform.
-We believe that this project reflects our commitment to academic excellence and innovation in software engineering.

-Thank you for your consideration and evaluation.
-We look forward to discussing our project in further detail during the assessment.